devacto/fontviewer-ios/README.md

 In the Settings page, you will be able to apply various settings to the way the fonts are being displayed.

 #### Text Alignment Settings ####

+Options are LEFT or RIGHT.
+LEFT option will set the cell label to be aligned to the left.
+RIGHT option will set the cell label to be aligned to the right.